bb-io/docs/src/content/docs/apps/Sitecore (Graph QL).mdx

 - **Download content**
   Download the full content of a Sitecore item as an HTML file.
   This allows further processing, translation, or storage in localization systems.
+  It's possible to inlude child items into file as well by enabling `Include child items` option.
+Also, using filtering options you can specify which fields should be included in the downloaded HTML.

 - **Upload content**
   Upload translated or modified content back into Sitecore.